panpov/CDefense/README.md

   - These levels are essentially .txt files, that have *n* + 1 lines, where *n* is the number of waves of enemies.
 The first line of the .txt file is just *n*.
 Then, there are by *n* lines that are 74-characters long (2 characters less than the width of the game window).
 For the *x*th line, if the *y*th character is the 'w' character, then an enemy will be spawned on the *y*th column in the game.

 ## Build Instructions
-Make sure you have ncurses installed.
+Make sure you have Ncurses installed.
 If you do not have it installed and are using Ubuntu, you can type the following in your terminal:
 ```
 sudo apt-get install libncurses-dev
 ```